derek/milo/readme.md

 		filter:"raw"
 	}

 This utility needs a mapping of routes from the build path to the src file(s), which you can find in `milo/assets/serverRoutes.json`.
-If you ever need to regenerate that file, run `milo server generate`.
+If you ever need to regenerate that file, run `milo dms generate`.

 Note: Currently doesn't work properly for the yui seed file (/yui/yui.js).
 So just use a CDN seed file @ `http://yui.yahooapis.com/{version}/build/yui/yui-min.js`